Where to stay in Barcelona: The best districts and hotel tips!

 The best neighborhoods to stay in Barcelona

-To help you find the ideal accommodation for your trip, I’ve created this handy guide covering all the best areas to stay.
+To help you find the ideal accommodation for your trip, we’ve created this handy guide covering all the best areas to stay.

 In the heart of the city: Barri Gòtic